kakyoism/kkappkit/README.md

 ## Configuration

-kkAppKit defines a standard JSON format for specifying data model for UI reflection.
+kkAppKit defines a standard JSON data model for UI reflection.
 The format may undergo revision and new data-UI models may be added.

 The format supports two types of top-level fields:

-- Control, such as Check, Entry, Number, Options, and Path; these demand a Help field for documentation.
+- Controls, such as Check, Entry, Number, Options, and Path; these demand a Help field for documentation.
 - Cosmetics, such as Banner, Info, and Separator; these only affects the UI's look.

 The order of fields in the JSON file represents the vertical order of appearance of their generated widgets.

-CAUTION: A top-level field name must be all-lowercase ASCII characters.
-This is because we use it as the Tkinter widget name, and Tkinter requires these names to be that way.
-You may wonder "Why not fix the casing in the kit?"
-This is because JSON is case-sensitive, so we might end up with conflicting fields that would differ in JSON only by case, but would look the same to Tkinter if we fixed it only before feeding Tkinter.
+CAUTION: A top-level field name must be **all-lowercase ASCII** characters.
+This is because

+- top-level fields are used as Tkinter widget names, and Tkinter supports ASCII names only.
+- Tkinter widget instance names are case-insensitive while JSON fields are case-sensitive, so we might end up with conflicting fields if we use anything other than all-lowercasing.

 ### Banner